USEPA/Properties_Scraper/README.md

-# CAMEO Scraper
+# Properties scraper

 <p align="center">
   <img src=https://github.com/jodhernandezbe/CAMEO_Scraper/blob/master/Diamond.png width="20%">
 </p>

-This is a Python script to gather information about the **National Fire Protection Association (NFPA) 704** for hazardous chemicals from CAMEO database.
+This is a Python script to gather information from CAMEO Databas, about the hazards classification system according to the **National Fire Protection Association (NFPA)**.Also, the scripts retrieves exposure and physical properties from the **Occupational Safety and Health Administration (OSHA)**'s Occupational Chemical Database.

 ## Requirements